mattbierner/code2020/_posts/2020-10-26-automatically-switching-vs-code-color-themes-based-on-os-theme-light-vs-dark.md

   maxres: https://i.ytimg.com/vi/RECDMCe8i5U/maxresdefault.jpg
 ---

-When you enable 'Window: Auto Detect Color Scheme', VS Code will automatically switch color themes based on your OS theme (light vs dark).
+When you enable `Window: Auto Detect Color Scheme`, VS Code will automatically switch color themes based on your OS theme (light vs dark).

-Use the 'Workbench: Preferred Color Theme' settings to configure the VS Code theme used for light and dark OS themes
+Use the `Workbench: Preferred Color Theme` settings to configure the VS Code theme used for light and dark OS themes